chkworks/VL.TheBigBang/README.md

 # VL.ThePatchersGuide
 A tutorial series of 38 patches, covering all nodes and techniques to get you started with the visual programming environment vvvv and its language VL.

-You can also find a short series of video tutorials based on these patches on Youtube. https://youtube.com/playlist?list=PL2KeRstDQVRRVnzCHEambwAI4yWmpIF-p
+You can also find a short series of video tutorials based on these patches on Youtube.<br />
+https://youtube.com/playlist?list=PL2KeRstDQVRRVnzCHEambwAI4yWmpIF-p

 If you find this material helpful, please consider supporting its development.